ketch/conservation-laws-course-2019/Reading.md

 No class (spring break)

 ## Week 10
+- Monday, April 1st: Galerkin finite element methods (guest lecture by research scientist Manuel Quezada)
+- Wednesday: Advanced PyClaw tutorial.
+Read Chapter 7 of FVMHP on boundary conditions, and Chapter 17 up to section 17.5, on source terms and operator splitting.
+Homework: write a PyClaw simulation (or significantly modify an existing example) in a way that makes use of one or more of the advanced features we learned about: boundary conditions, source terms, etc.

 ## Week 11
-Monday, April 1st: Galerkin finite element methods (guest lecture by research scientist Manuel Quezada)
+- Monday: Approximate Riemann solvers.
+Read two notebooks from RPJS: `Approximate_solvers.ipynb` and `Burgers_approximate.ipynb`.